 A: So, typically, you would be OFAC screening your customers ordinarily as a part of your overall customer due diligence and your OFAC compliance program.
 So, whether or not you wanted to OFAC screen your domestic wire transfers, in general, would be a risk-based decision that each institution would make because OFAC has no specific regulations about what, when, how, or if you should even screen anything.

-There is simply no regulations out there.
-So, each bank makes a decision for themselves.
+There are simply no regulations out there.
+So, each bank makes a decision for itself.
 But a best practice would be that if you can clearly identify your domestic payments, there may be less risk from you not choosing to screen those for OFAC because OFAC is foreign parties for the most part.
 But a lot of institutions simply take a, maybe a simpler approach and say, “We’re just going to OFAC screen all of our wire transfers so we don’t have to be concerned about splitting out the domestic ones from the foreign ones.
 And that way we can ensure that nothing slips through the cracks.”

 Q: Is the original bank the only bank that conducts a KYC review of a customer, or do all related banks in the transaction conduct KYC reviews on the originator?